'I lost a best friend and had Covid too'

 At the time, the Leeds man's absence was attributed to personal reasons but he has now elaborated on the issue.

-"It's been a challenging couple of months," he told BBC West Yorkshire.
+"It's been a challenging couple of months," he told BBC Radio Leeds.

 "I lost one of my best pals, one of my closest friends back during the international break in September.
 I had Covid in among that as well.
 It's been a difficult time.